Ironworker critical after electrocution at LIRR station

 Ironworker critical after being electrocuted at LIRR station in Mineola

-An ironworker is in critical condition after getting electrocuted when a crane being used to erect a pedestrian bridge hit a high voltage line at the Long Island Rail Road station in Mineola on Saturday morning, the Metropolitan Transportation Authority said.
+An ironworker is in critical condition after getting electrocuted when a crane being used to erect a pedestrian bridge hit a high-voltage line at the Long Island Rail Road station in Mineola Saturday morning, the MTA said.

 "The contact with the high voltage line created an arc to the bridge that seriously injured a female ironworker who was on the structure at the time," Janno Lieber, MTA construction and development president, said by email.
-The MTA is the umbrella agency for the LIRR.
+The Metropolitan Transportation Authority is the umbrella agency for the LIRR.

 "She was immediately rushed to the hospital and is in critical condition.
 Our thoughts and prayers are with her, her family and our crews and we will continue to do everything we can to support them," Lieber said.